tasmota/docs/docs/Zigbee.md

 Flash the newly compiled binary usig the [normal flashing process](Getting-Started.md#flashing).

 ### Connect CC2530 to Tasmota
-If you are using your ESP82xx device to flash the Zigbee adapter as described in tutorials you may want to leave these connections in place in case you ever need to update CC2530 firmware.
+If you are using your ESP82xx device to flash the Zigbee adapter as described in tutorials you may want to leave these connections in place in case you ever need to update Zigbee firmware.
 If not, any of the free GPIOs can be used.

 !!! note "It is recommended that hardware serial pins be used (GPIO1/GPIO3 or GPIO13\[Rx]/GPIO15\[Tx])"
     Due to ESP82xx GPIO pin constraints, GPIO15 can only be used as serial Tx.

-The interface between the ESP82xx Wi-Fi device and the CC2530 Zigbee module uses high speed serial.
+The interface between the ESP82xx Wi-Fi device and the Zigbee module uses high speed serial.

 !!! tip
     Tasmota also provides serial communications emulation through software (i.e., software serial).
 This allows any GPIO to be used.
 TasmotaSerial version 2.4.x (PR [#6377](https://github.com/arendst/Tasmota/pull/6377)) has improved the reliability of software serial making it feasible for use in this application.
 However, if you have an option to use hardware serial, choose that.